-Shockingly, most vacationers do not protect themselves or their families with travel insurance!
+Shockingly, most travelers do not protect themselves or their families with travel insurance!

-Whether you’re a vacationer, a travel agent, or an employer, when your family and clients are traveling for work or vacations abroad, your number one priority is that they return happy, healthy, and on time.
+Whether you’re a vacationer, a travel agent, a tour leader, or an employer, when your family and clients are traveling for work or vacations abroad, your number one priority is that they return happy, healthy, and on time.

-One of the things you or your company can do to ensure safe returns is to educate travelers about the differences between Trip Insurance and Travel Insurance, and how traveling insured can save their lives.
+One of the things you can do to ensure safe returns is to educate travelers about the differences between Trip Insurance and Travel Insurance, and how traveling insured can save their lives.

 What’s the difference between trip insurance and travel insurance?